redfoxofwealden/oxnead-pub-quiz/README.md

 #### Test Background image

-The background has been tested to ensure it covers the whole viewport in the browser.
+The background image has been tested to ensure it covers the whole viewport in the browser.

 The bug that was encountered on the first attempt was that the image did not cover the whole viewport.
 This was corrected by setting min-height property of the 'main' element to 100vh in CSS.